 On or prior to the date on which the Corporation first provides notice of an annual meeting of the stockholders, the Board of Directors of the Corporation shall divide the directors into three classes, as nearly equal in number as reasonably possible, designated Class I, Class II and Class III, respectively.
 Directors shall be assigned to each class in accordance with a resolution or resolutions adopted by the Board of Directors.
 At the first annual meeting of stockholders or any special meeting in lieu thereof, the terms of the Class I directors shall expire and Class II directors shall be elected for a full term of three years.
-At the second annual meeting of stockholders or any special meeting in lieu thereof, the terms of the Class II directors shall be elected for a full term of three years.
-At the shall be elected for a full term of three years.
-At the third annual meeting of stockholders or any special meeting in lieu thereof, the terms of the Class III directors shall be elected for a full term of three years.
-At the third annual meeting of stockholders or any special meeting in lieu thereof, the terms of the Class III directors shall expire and Class III directors shall expire and Class III directors shall be elected for a full term of three years.
-At each succeeding annual meeting of stockholders or special meeting in lieu thereof, directors elected to succeed the directors of the class whose terms expire at such meeting shall be elected for a full term of three years.
+At the second annual meeting of stockholders or any special meeting in lieu thereof, the terms of the Class III directors shall expire and Class III directors of the class whose terms expire at such meeting shall be elected for a full term of three years.